MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-admin-quarantine.md

 # Protecting your files with admin quarantine

-[File policies](data-protection-policies.md) are a great tool for finding threats in your environment, including sensitive information, credit card numbers and third=party ICAP files stored in your cloud against your corporate policy.
-With Cloud App Security, not only can you detect these unwanted files stored in your cloud that leave you vulnerable, but you can take immediate action to stop them in their tracks and lock down your files.
+[File policies](data-protection-policies.md) are a great tool for finding threats to your information protection policies, for instance finding places where users stored sensitive information, credit card numbers and third-party ICAP files in your cloud.
+With Cloud App Security, not only can you detect these unwanted files stored in your cloud that leave you vulnerable, but you can take immediate action to stop them in their tracks and lock down the files that pose a threat.
 Using **Admin quarantine**, you can protect your files in the cloud and remediate problems, as well as prevent future leaks from occurring.

-This use case applies to Office 365 and Box.
+>![NOTE]
+> For a list of apps that support admin quarantine, see the the list of [governance actions](governance-actions.md).

 ## How quarantine works